Hiking Red Rock Canyon Trail in Whiting Ranch Wilderness Park

 Once you start seeing the large rock sections ahead you will know you are almost there.
 Continue following the trail marker to the right towards the rocks.

-The next photos are of the section of the trail that is now inaccessible.
+The next photos are of the section of the trail that is now inaccessible, but I want to keep these here so you can see how gorgeous it is!
 You can still enjoy the scenery from behind the barrier.

 Once you have had enough time to take in the scenery you can make your way back the same way you came in.
 Follow Red Rock Canyon Trail to Mustard Road, then make a right onto Mustard.
 At the bench make a left onto Borrego Canyon Trail and continue until you reach the parking lot.

 I hope you enjoy this hike to Red Rock Canyon in Whiting Ranch as much as I do!